 This post is another side trip in my journey through Hunterdon history by way of Samuel Green.
-While looking through the Delaware Papers by Charles T. Gehring I happened upon some interesting items dating to 1680.
+While looking through the Delaware Papers by Charles T. Gehring, I happened upon some interesting items dating to 1680.

 In a previous post, I mentioned a petition by residents of Crewcorne regarding the sale of liquor to the Indians.
 That petition can be found in the Delaware Papers, along with a couple related items.
-But first of all, where was Crewcorne (sometimes written “Creekhorne” or “Crookhorn”)?
-As a town it did not survive, and does not appear on any maps.
+But first, where was Crewcorne (sometimes written “Creekhorne” or “Crookhorn”)?
+As a town it did not survive and does not appear on any maps.
 But it was always identified as being “at the Falls,” which means near Trenton.
 In fact, it was on the Pennsylvania side of the river, as I learned from reading History of Bucks County, Pennsylvania by William W. H. Davis (1905), another of those great old Google books.
 He wrote that Crewcorne was a small settlement in Bucks County somewhat below the falls, and that it was probably named for Crewkerne, a market town in Somersetshire.
 According to Davis, the first court in Bucks County was held there, in 1680.
 This explains why it does not appear in the Burlington Court Book.

 Some of the land there was purchased from Gov. Andros.
 The west side of the Delaware was not under the jurisdiction of New Jersey or New York, but the residents looked to Andros since there was no other authority established, until William Penn came along in 1682.
 As Davis wrote: “In truth, at that time the settlers in Bucks county lived ‘nowhere’ so far as legal jurisdiction was concerned.”